treeverse/lakeFS/docs/setup/hooks.md

 ### Webhooks
 A `Webhook` is a `Hook` type that sends an HTTP POST request to the configured URL.
-Any non 2XX response by the responding endpoint will fail the `Hook`, cancel the execution of the following `Hooks` under the same `Action` and abort the operation that triggered the `Action`.
+Any non 2XX response by the responding endpoint will fail the `Hook`, cancel the execution of the following `Hooks` under the same `Action`.
+For `pre_*` hooks, the triggering operation (commit/merge) will also be aborted.

-**Warning:** Actions Run is a blocking operation - you should not use the webhook for long-running tasks (e.g. Running Spark jobs and waiting to completion).
+**Warning:** You should not use `pre_*` webhooks for long-running tasks, since they block the performed operation.
-Moreover, since the branch is locked during the execution, any write operation to the branch (like uploading file or committing) by the webhook server is bound to fail.
+Moreover, the branch is locked during the execution of `pre_*` hooks, so the webhook server cannot perform any write operations (like uploading or commits) on the branch.
 {: .note }

 #### Action file Webhook properties